xrdocs/design/_blogs/peering-fabric-test.md

 Matching packets based on attributes like BGP community and AS Path allows service providers to create simplified edge QoS policies by not having to manage more cumbersome prefix lists or keep up to date when new prefixes are added.
-QPPB is supported in the peering fabric for destination prefix BGP attribute matching and has a number of use cases when delivering traffic from external providers to specific internal destinations.
+QPPB is supported in the Peering Fabric for destination prefix BGP attribute matching and has a number of use cases when delivering traffic from external providers to specific internal destinations.